pawgchamp/twitter-unblur/README.md

 3. Press the Apply changes button at the top.
 You may need to check "Enable my custom filters" if it's not already
 4. Refresh; you're done

-> **Optional:** If you'd now like to hide the Filters button from Twitter's menu, you can do that too by adding the following filter in uBlock Origin also:
+> **Optional:** If you'd want to hide the Filters button that's been added by the extension, do that by adding the following filter in uBlock Origin (under the aforementioned):
 > ````
 > twitter.com##.featuresBtnContainer
 > ````